-- 1. The PC can directly log on to the Web management page of PW-AN401/PW-AN401D and manage the access point. - 2.
-Only the wireless STA with its VLAN ID set to 1 can communicate with the wired PC. - 3) Repeater (Range Extender): In this mode, the product can extend the coverage of another wireless Access Point or Router.
+1) Repeater (Range Extender): In this mode, the product can extend the coverage of another wireless Access Point or Router.
 The universal repeater mode is for the wireless Access Point or Router which does not support WDS function.

-Figure 4-12 Wireless Settings in Repeater mode
+Figure 4-11 Wireless Settings in Repeater mode

-- > Repeater Mode Select the mode based on your need. - Universal Repeater In Repeater mode, the AP with WDS enabled will relays data to an associated root AP.
+Repeater Mode - Select the mode based on your need.

+- Universal Repeater In Repeater mode, the AP with WDS enabled will relays data to an associated root AP.
 AP function is enabled meanwhile.
 The wireless repeater relays signal between its stations and the root AP for greater wireless range. - WDS Repeater In Universal Repeater mode, the AP with WDS disabled will relays data to an associated root AP.
 AP function is enabled meanwhile.
 The wireless repeater relays signal between its stations and the root AP for greater wireless range. - Wireless Name of Root AP If you select the radio button before Wireless Name of Root AP, the AP client will connect to the AP according to SSID.
 Enter the SSID of AP that you want to access. - MAC Address of Root AP If you select the radio button before MAC Address of Root AP, the AP client will connect to the AP according MAC address.
-Enter the MAC address of AP that you want to access. - > Channel Width - Determines the channel width to be used.
-It is unnecessary to change the default value unless required. - > Enable Wireless Radio - Select or deselect this check box to allow or deny wireless stations to access the device.
+Enter the MAC address of AP that you want to access. - > Region Please select the right region from the drop-down list. - Channel Width Determines the channel width to be used.
+It is unnecessary to change the default value unless required. - Enable Wireless Radio Select or deselect this check box to allow or deny wireless stations to access the device.